ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 conveys the element name) MUST be of type Boolean and equal to true.
 The value of the first parameter of the unnamed element MUST NOT be of type Boolean.
 The ordering of the list does not carry any semantics.
-For example, an HTTP method that wishes to use four datagram flow identifiers for the lifetime of its request stream could look like this:
+For example, an HTTP method that wishes to use four datagram flows for the lifetime of its request stream could look like this:

 ~~~
   Datagram-Flow-Id = 42, 44; ecn-ect0, 46; ecn-ect1, 48; ecn-ce
 ~~~

-In this example, 42 is the unnamed flow identifier, 44 represents the name "ecn-ect0", 46 represents "ecn-ect1", and 48 represents "ecn-ce".
+In this example, 42 is the unnamed flow, 44 represents the name "ecn-ect0", 46 represents "ecn-ect1", and 48 represents "ecn-ce".
 Note that, since the list ordering does not carry semantics, this example can be equivalently encoded as: